The Missionaries and Their Labors

 John Needham was a British missionary who left a detailed journal of traveling, preaching, and baptizing in the Three Counties.
 Having grown up in Warrington, near Manchester, Needham learned of the Church when he was working in Preston as a draper.
 He joined the Church in 1838 and was ordained a priest soon afterward.
 In April 1840, he left his work and began traveling and preaching in Lancashire and Staffordshire.
 He did not write of how he received his assignment to go to the Three Counties, but he did describe arriving in Worcestershire sometime in November 1840 in company with some other brethren he did not name.
 His journal, which ends the following November, gives details of his journeys and missionary experiences in and around the Three Counties, over the border into Wales, and his travels north to attend Church conferences and to visit his family.
 This journal provides a wealth of information about missionary work in the British Isles in general, along with stories about experiences he had preaching, people he met, and hardships he passed through.

+British Missionaries from the Three Counties.
 The final group of missionaries serving in the Three Counties during this period were local brethren who had joined the Church and were assigned to preach in congregations and neighborhoods in the area.
 Diaries or journals are available for several of these local missionaries, including James Palmer, John Spiers, James Barnes, and John Gailey.
 Their journals, along with writings and reports from the other missionaries, indicate that many of the local brethren started teaching and baptizing others soon after their own baptism.
 Wilford Woodruff’s “Record of Baptisms, 1840” records the names of others besides himself who were teaching and baptizing.
 For example, John Cheese, one of the first to be baptized on 6 March 1840, was ordained a priest a few days later on 15 March.
 Elder Woodruff was gone for ten days in April to attend the general conference in Preston, and upon his return he wrote that “Priest John Cheese [had baptized] 20.”
 The Church in this area had no lack of priesthood leadership because many of the branch leaders and missionaries serving in the region had previously been lay preachers for the United Brethren, with experience teaching and preaching.

 One of the most prominent of these missionaries is Thomas Kington, the superintendent of the United Brethren when Wilford Woodruff first came into the area in March 1840.
 While he did not leave a journal or diary, several individuals described his involvement in the Church.
 On 17 March 1840, he first met Wilford Woodruff, who baptized him on 21 March and ordained him an elder on the following day.
 Kington soon became a key figure in moving the Church forward in the Three Counties area.
 Elder Kington’s leadership is evident in reports of his activities, which included representing the Herefordshire Saints in the Church conferences in Lancashire, as well as providing direction to the work of the local Saints and missionaries.
 At the first local conference in the Gadfield Elm Chapel, held on 14 June 1840, Elder Kington participated quite notably.
 He proposed that the branches be formed into the Bran Green and Gadfield Elm Conference of the Church.
 Along with Wilford Woodruff, Thomas Kington also proposed and participated in priesthood ordinations.
 Together they made assignments for leadership in various branches in the conference.
 Elder Kington participated similarly in the meeting held on 21 June 1840 for the area of the Fromes Hill Conference.
 At each conference, Elder Kington was asked to be the presiding elder over all the churches in the area.
 He appears to have been fully involved as a leader of both the missionaries and the members, in spite having been a baptized member for less than three months.
 By the July general conference held in Manchester, Wilford Woodruff reported that the combined conferences in the Three Counties had 1,007 Church members.
 At that time, Thomas Kington accepted the assignment to oversee the three conferences in the area: Fromes Hill, Bran Green and Gadfield Elm, and Garway.